NathanNeve/BI_Project_Airbnb/README.md

 ## Dashboard Objectives
 The core of this project is a comprehensive dashboard designed to elucidate the key elements contributing to a property's value and its suitability for listing on Airbnb.
 The primary goal is to assist property professionals in identifying factors that lead to a higher return on investment.

+## Hosting
+This repo is supposed to be hosted, it contains embedded qlik visualisations.